fabianmartins/alienattack.workshop/README.md

 Tips:
 - What are the limits for Kinesis Streams, for one shard?
 - How the integration Lambda-Kinesis is affected if we have more users?
-Do we need to worry with the "batch size" for the Lambda-Kinesis integration?
-Or we just need to fine tune it?
+Do we need to worry about the "batch size" for the Lambda-Kinesis integration?
+Or do we just need to fine tune it?
 - How do we scale DynamoDB?
 Do we need to do something about it?